ahatzikonstantinou/car_pc/Tablettalk_patch/README.md

 - Call your phone from another phone and answer from your tablet.
     - You will **NOT** be able to answer the call because you have not granted superuser permissions to your phone’s Tablet Talk app yet.
 A toast will notify you about this saying “permission denied etc.”
-    - In you phone, find the superuser app, and run it.
+    - In you phone, find the "superuser" app, and run it.
 In the list of applications you should see Tablet Talk.
 Click it and grant it superuser permissions.
-Now Tablet Talk can run the answer call script as superuser.
+Now Tablet Talk can run the answer-call script as superuser.

 - Call again your phone from another phone and answer from your tablet.
 Now you **CAN** answer the call.